ev3dev/ev3dev.github.io/README.md

 Previewing Your Changes Online
 ---

-We have a special script to use to publish your changes using the `gh-pages` branch of your fork of ev3dev.github.io.
+We have a special ruby script to use to publish your changes using the `gh-pages` branch of your fork of ev3dev.github.io.

+It requires you to install Ruby (see previous section), but Jekyll is not needed.

 If you have SSH setup for your GitHub account, simply run`./publish.rb <gh-user>` where `<gh-user>` is your actual GitHub user name.
 This will copy the contents of `_site`, fix it up a bit and push it to your